brunos3d/TokenMarcherAlgorithm/README.md

 # Token Marcher Algorithm
-A basic and modifyable text tokenizer algorithm small enough to fit on a business card without using regular expressions.
+A basic, modifiable, and high performance text tokenizer algorithm small enough to fit on a business card without using regular expressions.